kjang96/flow-1/docs/source/flow_setup.rst

 Setup Instructions
 ******************

-To get Flow running, you need three things: flow, SUMO, and rllab.
-Once each component is installed successfully, you might get some missing module bugs from python.
+To get Flow running, you need three things: Flow, SUMO, and rllab.
+Once each component is installed successfully, you might get some missing module bugs from Python.
 Just install the missing module using your OS-specific package manager / installation tool.
 Follow the shell commands below to get started.